 Sometimes, we crave homemade cake.
 But who has time to stir up a showstopper?
 Not us.
-So, we asked mum and food writer Caroline Morrish to create a recipe that we can whip up in minutes.
-And there’s not a soggy bottom in sight… unless someone spills their juice on the sofa, again.
+So, we asked mum and food writer Caroline Morrish to create a recipe we can all whip up in minutes.
+And there’s not a soggy bottom in sight.
+Unless someone spills their juice on the sofa – again.

 Microwave mug cakes: recipes for gooey chocolate and rainbow vanilla sponges

 This recipe makes two flavours of sponge – rainbow vanilla and gooey chocolate – but you could use any extra fillings you like, such as raisins, dried cranberries, mini Smarties, or some lemon zest and a little lemon juice.
 Divide the mixture into four to give four mini cakes if you prefer smaller servings.

 – 2 tsp sprinkles or hundreds and thousands

 – 2 tbsp cocoa powder